codecoll/org-backlink/README.md

 If you don't want to see a message if the entry has no backlinks then set org-backlink-mode-show-no-backlink-message to nil.

-*I don't maintain this code.
+*This code works for me, I don't plan to develop it further.
 I just posted it in case others find it useful.
 Please don't submit pull requests.*